babab/tuhinga/docs/index.rst

 Tuhinga is a minimalistic markup language that translates to XML/HTML.
 It can help you reduce typing and quicken the editing process of HTML pages.
+It may remind you a little of HAML since it shares a few common concepts, but it has different goals.
+HAML is essentially a template language, while tuhinga is a tiny markup language primarily aimed to be just a precursor for XML/HTML documents.

+The only true goal of Tuhinga is **conciseness**.
+And this is also where it stands out against other solutions.
+It is the prettiest.
+This means it may never support XML and HTML for the full 100%, since that would cause the need for a much more expansive syntax.
+Use it if you think HAML is a good idea, but not beatiful enough.
+Otherwise I'd advise to just use HAML, since it is much more mature and has numerous implementations.

-The implementation of Tuhinga is written in Python and is tested with Python versions 2.7, 3.2 and later.
+The implementation of Tuhinga is written in Python.
+Supported Python versions are 2.7 and 3.2 and later.

 A tuhinga example document